ebi-gene-expression-group/expression-atlas-curation-guide/pages/single_cell_externally_analysed.md

 ## Questionnaire for submitters:

+This questionnaire should be sent to submitters before we start processing their anndata, to ensure the anndata meets our requirements.

 * Which Ensembl reference version was used?
 Please provide genome build and annotation version.
 For example `hg38, Ensembl version 106`.
 * What tools (and versions) were used for mapping and quantification?
 For example `CellRanger version 1.0`
 * Please make sure a filtered, normalised and untransformed matrix included in the anndata object.
 Which one is it?